TAGU

 amounts owed in terms of the Bankers Acceptance because -

-in the day to day operations of the company;
+involved in the day to day operations of the company;

-The Board of Directors never, to the best of his knowledge,
+the board of directors never, to the best of his knowledge,

-information, and belief authorised any person to sign the Bankers
+information and belief authorised any person to sign the Bankers

 Acceptance;

-He did not sign the said Bankers Acceptance nor did he ever deal with
+he did not sign the said Bankers Acceptance nor did he ever deal with

 it in any way;

-He never made any representation to Interfin, or any other person
+he never made any representation to Interfin or any other person

-liquidate the Bankers Acceptance on maturity or at any time
+maturity or at any time thereafter;

-He was not grossly negligent or fraudulent or reckless in anyway
+he was not grossly negligent or fraudulent or reckless in anyway

 whatsoever with respect to the issuance of the Bankers Acceptance as